Study the history of Scottish emigration with our supportive expert team.

 You’ll enjoy access to a rich stream of written, visual and oral source materials from within the University and across Scottish archives.

-You’ll be able to explore our Sir Duncan Rice Library collection online, including ancient Scottish records, manuscripts, prints, photographs and literary collections of leading Scottish writers and poets.
+You’ll be able to explore our outstanding University Collections and the Sir Duncan Rice Library online.
+These ancient Scottish records, manuscripts, prints, photographs and literary collections of leading Scottish writers and poets.
 Treasures include a large Jacobite collection, works of the Scottish Enlightenment, and one of the best collections of Sir Walter Scott’s work.

 Your tutors